Witchcraft in North America

 The views of witchcraft in North America have evolved through an interlinking history of cultural beliefs and interactions.
 These forces contribute to complex and evolving views of witchcraft.
 Today, North America hosts a diverse array of beliefs about witchcraft.

 Indigenous communities such as the Cherokee, Hopi, the Navajo among others, included in their folklore and beliefs malevolent figures who could harm their communities, often resulting in severe punishments, including death.
 These communities also recognized the role of medicine people as healers and protectors against these malevolent forces.

 The term witchcraft arrived with European colonists, along with European views on witchcraft.
 This term would be adopted by many Indigenous communities for those beliefs about harmful supernatural powers.
 In colonial America and the United States, views of witchcraft were further shaped by European colonists.
 The infamous Salem witch trials in Massachusetts, along with other witch hunts in places like Maryland and Pennsylvania, exemplified European and Christian fear and hysteria surrounding accusations of witchcraft.
 These trials led to the execution of numerous individuals accused of practicing witchcraft.
-Despite changes in laws and perspectives over time, accusations of witchcraft persisted into the 19th century in some regions, such as Tennessee, where prosecutions occurred as late as 1833.
+Despite changes in laws and perspectives over time, accusations of witchcraft persisted into the 19th century in some regions, such as Tennessee.

 The influences on Witchcraft in Latin America impacted North American views both directly and indirectly, including the diaspora of African witchcraft beliefs through the slave trade and suppressed Indigenous cultures adopting the term for their own cultural practices.
 Neopagan witchcraft practices such as Wicca then emerged in the mid-20th century.